-Got another link for this section?
+Got another link for this page?
 Put it here.

 Three important points of COVID-19 through cartoon

 ✏️ Edit this document to make it better ✏️

-Outlines research suggesting that the virus can spread as an aerosol, by lingering in the air for hours after someone has coughed or sneezed in the area.
+Blog post summarizing New England Journal of Medicine Study suggesting that the virus can spread as an aerosol, by lingering in the air for hours after someone has coughed or sneezed in the area.

-Article discussing potential implications for public health policy (in particular with relation to masks) of the virus spreading like an aerosol
+Article discussing potential implications for public health policy (in particular with relation to masks) of the virus spreading like an aerosol.

 Coronavirus (COVID-19) update and thorough guidance compiled by Julie McMurry, MPH.
 Supported by National Centre for Health Data and Innovative Support for Emergencies Diseases and Disasters